alf-p-steinbach/Learn-programming-with-C---in-Windows/parts/chapter-01.md

 A textual console hello from C#!
 </pre>

-Such console program can be very useful as tools for programming work.
+Such console programs can be very useful as tools for programming work.
 In fact most tool that we’ll use, including the tool that I used to compile this program, are console programs.
 And creating console programs can be a very practical way to learn programming, because one avoids all the extra presentation- and interaction-related stuff and complexity of a GUI program, as you’ve seen.

 But in addition console output from a GUI program can be useful for *creating* such a program, because it lets you see what’s going on on the inside.

-There are other also other ways to do that, in particular using a special tool called a debugger, but **trace output** to a console is a technique that’s always available and a technique where you have full control.
+There are also other ways to do that, in particular using a special tool called a debugger, but **trace output** to a console is a technique that’s always available and a technique where you have full control.